mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

   :end-at: struct app_state state =

 This will zero-initialize the contents of the struct.
-This is important so that the declared `amongoc_client` object is also null, ensuring that the later call to `amongoc_client_destroy` will be a no-op if that field is never initialized.
+This is important so that the declared `amongoc_connection` object is also null, ensuring that the later call to `amongoc_conn_destroy` will be a no-op if that field is never initialized.

 We will pass the state around by-reference in a box using `amongoc_box_pointer`.